 Here are the requirements to claim for your disability benefit:

 - SSS medical certificate form filled out by your attending physician

-- Member’s photo and a signature card with fingerprints and 1×1 photo
+- Member’s photo and a signature card with fingerprints and a 1×1 photo

 - At least 1 valid primary ID or 2 secondary IDs

-- A certified true copy of supporting medical documents such as x-ray results, laboratory/clinical results, operation record, hospital discharge summary, etc.
+- A certified true copy of supporting medical documents such as x-ray results, laboratory/clinical results, operation records, hospital discharge summary, etc.